PRACTICAL: Batch Systems and ARCHER2 Slurm Scheduler

 You may want to run fewer MPI tasks per node than there are cores per node on ARCHER2 to access more memory, or more memory bandwidth, per task.
 This requires the option

-to specify how many “cpus” (in this context, cores) are allocated to each MPI task.
-Can you determine thesbatch
+--cpus-per-taskto specify how many “cpus” (in this context, cores) are allocated to each MPI task.
+Can you determine thesbatchoptions you would use to runxthi:

 - On 4 nodes with 64 tasks per node?